 1. Parties to Memorandum

-1.1 This Memorandum of Understanding (MOU) is between the National Institute of Accountants (NIA) and the Financial Reporting Council (FRC).
+1.1 This Memorandum of Understanding (MOU) is between the Institute of Public Accountants (IPA) and the Financial Reporting Council (FRC).

-2.1 The NIA and the FRC recognise that they each have a role to play in promoting a robust system of auditor independence within Australia.
-Wherever possible and mutually beneficial, the NIA and the FRC will collaborate to ensure auditor independence and will promote open discussion on issues relating to the independence requirements of Australian Auditors.
+2.1 The IPA and the FRC recognise that they each have a role to play in promoting a robust system of audit quality within Australia.
+Wherever possible and mutually beneficial, the IPA and the FRC will collaborate to ensure audit quality and will promote open discussion on issues relating to audit quality.

-- Providing the FRC with information concerning the NIA’s Quality Assurance reviews, in relation to auditor independence, in particular:
+- Providing the FRC with information concerning the IPA’s Quality Assurance reviews, in relation to audit quality, in particular: